National, Regional and Local Conferences organised by the Sea of Faith Network (UK)

 He is Vice-

-Richy is also the Treasurer of the Religious Education Council of England and Wales and represents the BHA on the steering groups of Voice for Choice, the Accord Coalition for inclusive education and the Fair Admissions Campaign.
+Richy is also the Treasurer of the Religious Education Council of England and Wales and represents the Humanist UK on the steering groups of Voice for Choice, the Accord Coalition for inclusive education and the Fair Admissions Campaign.
 He was formerly a member of the advisory group of the Sex Education Forum and the humanist representative and Vice Chair of Lambeth Standing Advisory Council on RE.

 During his time at Humanist UK, he has proven himself as a formidable campaigner, achieving widespread media coverage and policy change.